waynegan/CST8277-Assignment1-Microservice-userService/README.md

 You can use Docker to improve your JHipster development experience.
 A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services.

-For example, to start a database in a docker container, run:
+For example, to start a mongodb database in a docker container, run:

 ```
 docker compose -f src/main/docker/mongodb.yml up -d